Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Numerical Results and Analysis

 \subsubsection{Generalization Ability on Contrast Shape}

-In the numerical results of lossy scatterers, we verify the generalization ability of SIPISRLNN and NSIPISRLNN on contrast shape that are unseen in the training process.
-Eight types of unseen contrast shapes are taken into account, including polygon, six-pointed star, five-pointed star, heart shape and the letters T, H, U, EE, as shown in \fig{genlossychi}.
-The real parts and imaginary parts are independently selected in [0,2] and [-2,0] respectively.
-For each type of shape, 40 data samples are generated and there are 320 samples in the generalization validation data set.
-The MAE histograms of SIPISRLNN's and NSIPISRLNN's results on the contrast generalization validation data set are plotted in \fig{nsipisrllossy-gencpl-hist}.
-It can be observed that the means and stds of generalization data set are higher than the training and testing ones.
-The generalization ability of SIPISRLNN on the unseen contrast shapes is not good and NSIPISRLNN still maintains good generalization ability on the unseen contrast shapes. \fig{lossy-rnn-shape} and \fig{lossy-shape} illustrate the randomly chosen results of SIPISRLNN and NSIPISRLNN on the data set of unseen contrast shapes.
+The generalization abilities of SiPhiResNet and NiPhiResNet on the unseen contrast shapes are verified.
+Same as the cases of lossless scatterers, 8 types of unseen contrast shapes are taken into account, as shown in \fig{genlossychi}.
+The real and imaginary parts of contrasts are randomly selected in $[0,2]$ and $[-2, 0]$ respectively.
+The validation data set has a total of 320 data samples and 40 data samples are generated for each shape type.
+The MAEs of total fields solved by SiPhiResNet and NiPhiResNet are compared in \tab{table-lossy}.
+The MAE's stds of SiPhiResNet are higher than the ones of NiPhiResNet that indicates NiPhiResNet has more stable computing precisions on unseen contrast shapes. \fig{lossy-all-shape} illustrates the randomly chosen total fields solved by SiPhiResNet and NiPhiResNet.